-Functions and Applications
+Functions and Applications MCF3M1 Grade 11 University/College

-MCF3M1

-University/College Grade 11 This course introduces basic features of the function by extending students' experiences with quadratic relations.
+This course introduces basic features of the function by extending students' experiences with quadratic relations.
 It focuses on quadratic, trigonometric, and exponential functions and their use in modelling real-world situations.
 Students will represent functions numerically, graphically, and algebraically; simplify expressions; solve equations; and solve problems relating to financial and trigonometric applications.
 Students will reason mathematically and communicate their thinking as they solve multi-step problems.

-Prerequisite: MPM2D1 or MFM2P1
+Prerequisite: MFM2P1 or MPM2D1 or 2DA

-Foundations for College Mathematics Grade 11
+Foundations for College Mathematics MBF3C1 Grade 11 College

-MBF3C1 College

 This course enables students to broaden their understanding of mathematics as a problem-solving tool in the real world.
-Students will extend their understanding of quadratic relations; investigate situations involving exponential growth; solve problems involving compound interest; solve financial problems connected with vehicle ownership; develop their ability to reason by collecting, analysing, and evaluating data involving one variable; connect probability and statistics; and solve problems in geometry and trigonometry.
+Students will extend their understanding of quadratic relations, as well as of measurement and geometry; investigate situations involving exponential growth; solve problems involving compound interest; solve financial problems connected with vehicle ownership; and develop their ability to reason by collecting, analysing, and evaluating data involving one or two variables.
 Students will consolidate their mathematical skills as they solve problems and communicate their thinking.

-Prerequisite: MPM2D1 or MFM2P1
+Prerequisite: MFM2P1 or MPM2D1

-Mathematics for Work and Everyday Life Grade 11
+Mathematics for Work and Everyday Life MEL3E1 Grade 11 Workplace

-MEL3E1 Workplace